Book Reviews

 Starfish was so very emotional.
 It made me feel all sorts of things, from sadness and anger to hope and inspiration.
 It was hard to read at times, but it was also very sweet and encouraging.

 This was just one of those stories that stick with you.
-It was not too out there so you can’t relate at all.
-But it was very special, so you can remember it forever.
+It was not so out there that you can’t relate at all.
+But it was so very special, you can remember it forever.

 “I lean my head against the headrest, trying to think of a way to change my future so it stops feeling like an empty hallway that stretches forever and ever.”